JSelvaraj/Trick-TakingCardGameEngine/src/main/java/src/ClientServerMessageProtocol.md

     }]
 }
 ```
-### game ended
+### match ended
-When the round ends a message is played:
+When the Match ends a message is sent to the GUI:
 ```
 {
     "type":"roundendmessage"